google/wuffs/doc/spec/nie-spec.md

 The payload is a sequence of 0 or more frames.
 Each frame is:

+- 8 bytes little-endian `uint64` value, the same meaning and constraints as a NII payload value.
 - A complete NIE image: header and payload.
 The outer NIA and inner NIE must have the same 12 bytes of version-and-configuration, width and height.
 - Either 0 or 4 bytes of padding.
 If present, it must be all zeroes.
 The